2022 SEC Women's Tennis Championship

 In 2000, the SEC changed the determination of its tennis regular season champion to the team with the best winning percentage in conference regular-season dual matches (11 matches).
 The team dual match format continues to provide the SEC Tournament Champion.

 Since 2000 when a separate tournament champion was crowned, four teams have won the SEC tournament title.
-Florida leads with 11 with Georgia at five, Vanderbilt at three and South Carolina with one.
+Florida leads with 11 with Georgia at six, Vanderbilt at three and South Carolina with one.